vacary/docker/doc/source/jupyter.rst

     docker run --name notebook -w /home/fenics -v $(pwd):/home/fenics/shared -d -p 127.0.0.1:8888:8888 quay.io/fenicsproject/stable 'jupyter-notebook --ip=0.0.0.0'

-The notebook will be available at ``http://localhost:8888`` in your web browser.
+The notebook will be available at ``http://localhost:8888`` in your webbrowser.
+See :ref:`access-token` for the next step.

 Docker Toolbox for Windows and Mac users